watson/raop-rtsp-server/README.md

 ## CLI usage

-If the `speaker` module can compile on your system, you should just be able to start the server without any arguments:
+If the `speaker` module can compile on your system (comes bundled with this module), you should just be able to start the server without any
+arguments:

 ```
 raop-rtsp-server